Affordable Legal Support for Civil Litigation

 If you have been sued, you’ll almost certainly want to work with an experienced litigator to protect your business interests.

-LegalShield’s SMB 50 and 100 Plans include trial defense hours if your business is a named defendant in a covered civil lawsuit.
+LegalShield's Small Business Legal Plus and Small Business Legal Pro Plans have an optional trial defense services add-on for only $14.95/month if your business is a named defendant in a covered civil lawsuit.
 Before you start gearing up for a fight, it’s best to speak with an attorney to have them review your case and determine the best strategy to minimize damages and your stress.